vinirenart098/bees_data_pipeline/README.md

 ### Issue 4: Permission Issues on Data Files
 **Solution**: Ensure that your Docker containers have proper permissions to access and write to the `/opt/airflow/dags/data/` directory.

----

-## ✅ Conclusion
-This README provides all necessary instructions to set up, run, and monitor the data pipeline with Airflow.
-Follow the steps above to ensure the project runs correctly and refer to the Troubleshooting section to resolve any potential issues.

-For further information or questions, please contact the project maintainer.